loretor/BachelorDegree_Thesis/README.md

 # Bachelor's Degree Thesis 👨‍💻
 This Bachelor's Degree thesis aims to develop an embedded system that can control a greenhouse by collecting data from various sensors and controlling actuators to maintain optimal growing conditions for plants.
 All the data processed by the embedded system will be saved in a very simple Cloud Infrastructure.
 Moreover, the system will also incorporate a user-friendly interface (Flutter application) to enable the user to monitor the greenhouse remotely, dowloading data from the Cloud.

-Unfortunately the [paper of the thesis](/RelazioneTesi.pdf) is written in Italian.
-Here, in this Readme file, I will try to explain very shortly how the system is organized.
+⚠️Unfortunately the [paper of the thesis](/RelazioneTesi.pdf) is written in Italian.
+Here, in this Readme file, I will try to explain very shortly how the system is organized.⚠️

 # 🧑‍💻 Components of the team
 - Matteo Carminati